RFCPodcast/show-notes/episode-2.md

 Introduction

 * Introduce Pippin (or introduce himself)
-  * Founding developer of Easy Digital Downloads, Restrict Content Pro, author at PippinsPlugins.com
+  * Founding developer of Easy Digital Downloads, Restrict Content Pro, AffiliateWP, author at PippinsPlugins.com
   * WordPress plugin review team

 What have we been up to: